nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 ```py
 context.platform.set_drain_termination(callback)  # where 'callback' is a user-defined function
 ```
-Termination callback is triggered by processor when processor is about to stop working.
+Termination callback is triggered by the processor when it is about to exit.
-The termination callback serves the purpose of facilitating a graceful shutdown.
+The termination callback facilitates a graceful shutdown.

 Additionally, we offer a [drain callback](../../triggers/kafka.md#drain-callback) option for stream triggers.